brainhack-school2025/Barbu-Images10K/README.md

 # Brainhack School Project: Images10K
-My name is Sara and I'm currently finishing my undergraduate degree in Cognitive Neuroscience and will soon begin a Master’s program in Psychology at the Université de Montréal, where I will be conducting research in the Montembeault Laboratory.
-As part of this Brainhack project, I am working with the Images10K dataset — a large collection of annotated naturalistic images.
+My name is Sara and I'm currently finishing my undergraduate degree in Cognitive Neuroscience and will soon begin a Master’s program in Psychology at the University of Montreal, where I will be conducting research in the Montembeault Laboratory.
+As part of this Brainhack project, I am working with the Images10K dataset, a large collection of annotated naturalistic images.
 My goal is to deepen my understanding of data organization, management, and visualization, particularly through the development of interactive tools that make complex datasets more accessible.
 Through this project, I’m hoping to build a strong foundation in data handling and reproducible workflows that I can apply in my upcoming research projects.

 ## Project Background & Goal
-This project is based on the **Images10K** dataset — a publicly available database of over 8,000 naturalistic images, annotated by human participants on the [Zooniverse](https://www.zooniverse.org/) platform.
+This project is based on the **Images10K** dataset — containing over 8,000 naturalistic images, annotated by human participants on the [Zooniverse](https://www.zooniverse.org/) platform.
 The overall goal is to provide a well-organized and richly annotated image set (8,382 images, 15 semantic categories) that can be reused for training visual recognition models in AI and neuroscience.

 ## My Objective
 My personal contribution focuses on: